mprunner/mpf-docs/game_logic/service_mode/index.rst

 to control service mode.
 Additionally, you might want to add keys of your :doc:`keyboard </config/keyboard>` during development.

+Normally you will find the service mode in your python directory (lib\site-packages\mpf\modes) There you can adjust the font size and much more

 This is an example:

 .. code-block:: mpf-config